turingschool/gear-up/struggle.markdown

 * On the first one, describe your struggle in a few words (leave it anonymous)
 * On the second one, describe your most successful strategy for combating it

-Then stick the strategy on to the struggle and, as we wrap, put your struggle/strategy combo on the whiteboard.
+Then stick the strategy on to the struggle and, as we wrap, put your struggle/strategy combo on the whiteboard. *If* you see your struggle already there, then just post your strategy attached to the struggle.